 Now, one thing to keep in mind before buying this type of office chair wheels is that they come in different variations in terms of the locking mechanism.
 I’d suggest getting wheels in which the brake system automatically engages when you sit, thereby keeping the chair in the stationary position.
 The wheels will become “mobile” as soon as you get up from the chair.

 However, if you want to roll the chair while sitting on it, you will have to disengage the brake system manually.
-And the process for doing so will be mentioned in the manufacturer’s instructions.
+The process for doing so will be mentioned in the manufacturer’s instructions.

 Another type of brake caster allows you to control the braking system with simple foot movements, so you don’t have to get up while moving your office chair.
 But be careful not to move your feet too much, as you may accidentally tamper with the brakes.